ROCm/AMDMIGraphX/docs/reference/py.rst

 .. py:class:: shape(type, lens, strides=None, dyn_dims)

     Describes the shape of a tensor.
 This includes size, layout, and data type.
-Can be a dynamic shape by using dyn_dims.
+Use dyn_dims for a dynamic shape.

 .. py:method:: type()